trezor/trezor-firmware/docs/developers/hello_world_feature_TT.md

 Unlike in unit tests, [pytest](https://docs.pytest.org) is used as the test framework, which is more suitable for bigger and more complex test suites.

-As the functionality is developed only for `TT`, to not break the `CI`, we want to skip this test's execution for model `T1`, by adding `@pytest.mark.skip_t1b1` decorator.
+As the functionality is developed only for `core`, we want to limit the test via `@pytest.mark.models("core")`, otherwise the CI would run it (and fail) for Trezor One too.

 We are also using the `@pytest.mark.parametrize` decorator, which is an efficient way of testing multiple inputs into the same test case.